Sores in Nose: 15 Causes & How to Treat Them

 Some chemicals, like abrasive cleaning products, industrial chemicals or cigarette smoke, can also irritate the nose and cause sores.
 In most cases, contact with chemicals can also respiratory symptoms, like coughing and difficulty breathing.

-What to do: In this case, it is important to avoid contact with irritating substances and to keep the nose skin as hydrated as possible.
+How to treat: In this case, it is important to avoid contact with irritating substances and to keep the nose skin as hydrated as possible.
 If you are having difficulty breathing, you should seek medical attention immediately to initiate treatment.

 7. Weak capillaries